-COVID-19 UPDATE Lead Inspections: We are available for lead-paint inspections.
-Our inspectors are able to wear masks and gloves as needed for both their protection and yours.
+COVID-19 and Lead Inspections: Our inspectors have chosen to get fully vaccinated and are able to wear masks when needed.
 We expect social distancing protocols to be followed by tenants, property owners, and our inspectors during our on-site work.
-Though we understand it's not always possible, we'd appreciate having units vacated during the interior portion of our visit.
 Thank you and be well ~ CLS

 Here are some typical reasons to hire a lead-based paint inspector or lead risk assessor: